bbarnes4318/pvn-voice/src/website-content/homepage.md

 **Trusted by Industry Leaders**

 ### Customer Testimonials
-"PVN Dialer has revolutionized how our team communicates.
+"PVN Voice has revolutionized how our team communicates.
 Setting up our system took minutes, not days, and the cost savings compared to our old provider are substantial."
 - Sarah Jenkins, Marketing Director at GrowFast Solutions

-"As we shifted to remote work, PVN Dialer made the transition seamless.
+"As we shifted to remote work, PVN Voice made the transition seamless.
 Our clients can't tell whether we're in the office or working from home.
 The call quality is exceptional."
 - Michael Torres, CEO of Torres Consulting

-"The customer support at PVN Dialer is unmatched.
+"The customer support at PVN Voice is unmatched.
 When we need help, we get immediate assistance from knowledgeable professionals who solve our issues quickly."
 - Jennifer Lopez, Office Manager at Bright Financial

 ### Stats